Group tour Operator for holidays to Bavaria, Germany

 Travel to Germany

 Take a short sea crossing to Calais and continue across France.
-After making an overnight stop, continue to Bavaria the following day.
-The spectacular Bavarian landscape unfolds as you travel to your hotel in Oberammergau.
-Time permitting; perhaps enjoy an afternoon sightseeing tour to discover this idyllic village.
+After making an overnight stop, continue into Germany the following day.
+The spectacular Bavarian landscape unfolds as you travel to your hotel in Bavaria for the next 5 nights.

 Day 3

-Enjoy some free time exploring the town of Oberammergau.
 For centuries, the German village Oberammergau has staged its depiction of the betrayal and suffering of Jesus Christ.
-Revisited and refined every ten years, the passion play has grown into a must-see event.
-Perhaps, see the town on a walking tour and learn about this grand tradition and take a backstage tour of where the play is held.
+Revisited and refined every ten years, the Passion Play has grown into a must-see event.
+On a guided walking tour you will learn about this traditional event and take a backstage tour of the theatre where the play is held.
+The rest of the day is at leisure.

 Day 4